spadefoot/kohana-orm-leap/README.md

 # LEAP ORM for Kohana PHP Framework

 LEAP is an ORM for the [Kohana PHP Framework](http://kohanaframework.org).
 It also provides a powerful query builder.
-More importantly, it works with the following databases: DB2, Firebird, MariaDB, MS SQL, MySQL, Oracle, PostgreSQL, and SQLite.
+More importantly, it works with the following databases: DB2, Drizzle, Firebird, MariaDB, MS SQL, MySQL, Oracle, PostgreSQL, and SQLite.
 This ORM has been completely built from the ground up and therefore is NOT a hack implemetation.

 The Leap ORM is based on the active record design pattern.
 It provides a way to model database tables using PHP objects.